poundbangbash/munki-language-module/README.md

 This will syntax highlight Munki's supported keys to visually validate proper syntax when hand editing files.

-To install:
+To install:<br>
-    Copy the munki_langauage_module.plist to ~/Library/Application Support/TextWrangler/Language Modules/
+1) Copy the munki_langauage_module.plist to ~/Library/Application Support/TextWrangler/Language Modules/ <br>
-    Restart TextWrangler.
+2) Restart TextWrangler. <br>
-    Adjust keyword and predefined syntax highlighting colors in the TextWrangler preferences if necessary.
+3) Adjust keyword and predefined syntax highlighting colors in the TextWrangler preferences if necessary.<br>

 This module is set to treat all files that end in .plist as munki pkgsinfo files.
 If that is not desirable and you'd rather have standard XML highlighting, then remove the BBLMSuffixMap key from the plist.